 Where to Stay in Mexico City

-The Centro Historico neighborhood is home to many of Mexico City’s tourist attractions and makes a great, central location to stay in for a first visit to Mexico.
+The Centro Historico neighborhood is home to many of Mexico City’s tourist attractions and makes a great, central location to stay in during your first time in Mexico City.

-Centro Historico: Hotel Catedral (9.2 rating on Booking.com) — Less than 400 meters from the Zocalo that the hub of Mexico City tourism, this hotel makes a great choice for a first-time visitor to Mexico.
+Centro Historico: Hotel Catedral — Less than 400 meters from the Zocalo that the hub of Mexico City tourism, this hotel makes a great choice for a first-time visitor to Mexico.

-Centro Historico: Hotel Punto MX (9.2 rating on Booking.com) — Similarly located to Hotel Catedral, this hotel’s central location is a major selling point to first-time visitors to Mexico.
+Centro Historico: Hotel Punto MX — Similarly located to Hotel Catedral, this hotel’s central location is a major selling point to first-time visitors to Mexico.

-Roma: Casa Colima (9.2 rating on Booking.com) — Well-reviewed and much more affordable than staying right near the Zocalo, this hotel in the laid-back neighborhood of Roma makes a great base while in Mexico City.
+Roma: Casa Colima — Well-reviewed and much more affordable than staying right near the Zocalo, this hotel in the laid-back neighborhood of Roma makes a great base while in Mexico City.

-Condesa: Casa Condesa Amatlan 84 (9.2 rating on Booking.com) — If you’re looking for something midrange in the trendy neighborhood of Condesa, this is your spot!
+Condesa: Casa Condesa Amatlan 84 — If you’re looking for something midrange in the trendy neighborhood of Condesa, this is your spot!
 Both the location and staff at this property have glowing reviews.

 Chiapas: 4 Days

-Don’t leave Chiapas without staring up at the magnificence that is the El Chiflon waterfall, taking a horseback ride to the Templo de San Juan to step foot inside what is still the most unique house of worship we have ever entered, climbing over the ruins of Palenque, riding a boat through Sumidero Canyon, and swimming in the beautiful Agua Azul waterfalls.
+Don’t leave Chiapas without staring up at the magnificence that is the El Chiflon waterfall (and ideally, several other waterfalls in Chiapas), taking a horseback ride to the Templo de San Juan to step foot inside what is still the most unique house of worship we have ever entered, climbing over the ruins of Palenque, riding a boat through Sumidero Canyon, and swimming in the beautiful Agua Azul waterfalls.

-Chiapas is the Mexico we dream about: home to friendly people, incredible nature, tasty food, and the lowest prices you’ll find on this 2 weeks in Mexico itinerary, don’t be surprised if it becomes your favorite spot in Mexico too.
+Chiapas is the Mexico we dream about: home to friendly people, incredible nature, tasty food, and the lowest prices you’ll find on this 2 weeks in Mexico itinerary, don’t be surprised if it becomes your favorite stop on this itinerary!

 Chiapas is fairly rural, so for a first-time visitor to Mexico, we recommend seeing most of the above highlights on a guided tour.